Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrProtectionDirection.md

 PS C:\> $currentJob = Update-AzureRmRecoveryServicesAsrProtectionDirection -RecoveryPlan $RP -Direction PrimaryToRecovery
 ```

-Starts updating the direction of protection for recovery plan and returns job for tracking.
+Start the update direction operation for the specified recoveyr plan and returns the ASR job object used to track the operation.

 ## PARAMETERS

 ### -Direction
-Specifies the direction of the commit.
+Specifies the direction to be used for the update operation post a failover.
 The acceptable values for this parameter are:

 - PrimaryToRecovery